-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018

-- Bio-medical instruments and measurements. - Principle of working of bio-medical transducers. - Skills to use modern bio-medical tools and equipment for measurements related to human body.
+- Principle of working of bio-medical transducers. - Skills to use modern bio-medical tools and equipment for measurements related to human body.